josefha/ChessMacOSApplication/README.md

 # Chess-MacOS
 Basic Chess Platform:

-A project I started to get more experince developing in the object oriented paradigm and also to get more comfortable with writing swift code.
+A project I started to get more experince with Xcode and the Swift programming language.

+TODO:
+Finalize Checkmate.
+Pawn to queen.